This topic provides answers to some frequently asked questions about the detection and response module of Security Center.

 No, the alert is not a false positive.

 The phpinfo file contains a large amount of sensitive information, such as the absolute path of a website.
 When you call the phpinfo function to obtain the phpinfo file, attackers may exploit the information in the phpinfo file to attack your asset.
 Most attackers first upload the phpinfo file to obtain more information for subsequent penetration.
-If the file is required by your business, you can log on to the Log on to the Security Center console.
-In the top navigation bar, select the region of the asset that you want to protect.
-The following regions are supported: China and Outside China.
-In the left-side navigation pane, choose Detection and Response > Alerts. to handle the alert.
-On the Alerts page, select Add to Whitelist.
+If the file is required by your business, you can perform the following operations to add the alert to the whitelist: Log on to the Security Center console.
+In the top navigation bar, select the region of the asset that you want to manage.
+You can select China or Outside China.
+In the left-side navigation pane, choose On the Alerts page, add the alert to the whitelist. .

 Can Security Center automatically quarantine webshell files?

 No, Security Center cannot automatically quarantine webshell files.
 Webshell files may contain your business information.
-You must identify and quarantine webshell files.
-You can find the quarantined files in the Quarantine panel.
+You must manually identify and quarantine webshell files.
+You can find the quarantined files in the File Quarantine box panel.
 You can also restore quarantined files within 30 days after you quarantine the files.
-For more information, see Quarantine.
+For more information, see View and restore quarantined files.

 How does Security Center detect webshells?